 3. On average, people access Facebook 8 times each day.
 Facebook users are highly engaged and frequently check their newsfeed (Source: LYFE Marketing).

 4. 88% of users access Facebook on a mobile device.
-It is essential that you optimize your content and strategy for mobile (Source: Hootsuite).
+It’s essential to optimize your content and strategy for mobile (Source: Hootsuite).

 5. Mobile app users spend, on average, 57 minutes per day on Facebook.
 This is more time than they spend on any other app, including music apps, news apps, shopping apps, social networks, and more (Source: Flurry Analytics).